DOH-JPD2303/LinkageRefImp/README.md

 Many performance-optimized R functions are vectorized, meaning they take a vector as arguments.
 This is most effective when the underlying function is written in a faster language such as C.
-This way, C can do as much work as possible before incurring the overhead of sending the object back to your R session.
+This way, C can do as much work as possible before incurring the overhead of sending the object back to the R session.
-This is why R users are always told that for loops are slow.
+This is why R users are told that for loops are slow.
 A corollary to this is that rowwise operations are slow.
 Take this example of a code snippet adapted from the ECHIDNA demo: